svatusak1/maturitni_prace/language_README.md

 }

-list and strings return a syntax error in boolean statements evaluation
+strings return a syntax error in boolean statements evaluation

 ------------------------------------------------------------------------------
 FUNCTIONS